-ARC FLASH RISK ASSESSMENTS
+ARC FLASH RISK ASSESSMENTS / ARC FLASH HAZARD ANALYSIS

-Not surprisingly, the risk of serious and fatal injury from these incidents is severe.
 OSHA requires employers to protect employees from electrical hazards, including arc flash.
 Yet OSHA does not specifically explain how to comply with these regulations.
 NFPA 70E is the bridge between OSHA regulations and compliance.
 It is the consensus standard for electrical safety in the workplace, referred to by OSHA on numerous occasions.

 Request a quote for your Arc Flash Risk Assessment today.